 There’s also a side focus parallax adjustment knob, which is always a great thing to have on a 6.5 Creedmoor scope.
 A Throwhammer Throw Lever allows you to change magnification settings much more quickly than many competing scopes; it’s an interesting design feature that promotes user-friendliness.

 In addition to all these advantages, your purchase also brings you a scope sleeve and a scope cover, so you never have to leave the scope unprotected while you bring it on your next hunting trip.

-Would also be great for the AR-10.
+It would also be great for the AR-10.

 - Comes with some good accessories

 We’d easily recommend the Bushnell Elite Tactical G2DMR Riflescope to anyone who enjoys first-focal-plane shooting.
 Its adjustment lever allows you to change magnifications in an instant, taking advantage of the FFP reticle’s versatility.
 Its durability, sunshade, and waterproof functionality make it a scope worthy of any 6.5 Creedmoor enthusiast.